eduard93/docx/article_en.md

 Here is the footer text: ‘123’.
 As we don't track style changes in this example we need to remove the link to `<w:pStyle w:val="a6"/>`.

 The analysis of all the changes results in the following assumptions:
-- footnotes and endnotes are unnecessary
+- Fotnotes and endnotes are unnecessary
+- We need to add `word/footer1.xml` file
-- In `[Content_Types].xml` we need to add footer
+- In `[Content_Types].xml` we need to add a link to footer
 - In `word/_rels/document.xml.rels` we need to add a link to footer
 - In `word/document.xml` to `<w:sectPr>` tag we need to add `<w:footerReference>`

-Reduce the diff to this set of changes:
+This assumptions reduce the diff to this set of changes:

 ![final diff](https://habrastorage.org/files/5d3/4fc/b84/5d34fcb8479244b198bc82507f61100a.PNG)

 Then pack [document](https://github.com/eduard93/docx/releases/download/v1.0.0/footer.docx) and open it.
-If everything was done correctly, the document will be opened and there will be footer with text ‘123’.
+If everything was done correctly, the document will open and there will be footer with text ‘123’.
 And here is the final [commit](https://github.com/eduard93/docx/commit/1f794a5cdba458b60466d8c1ca9a16e252b44e59).

 Thus, the process of change detection is reduced to determining a minimum set of changes sufficient to achieve the desired result.

 ## Practice

-If we find necessary change, it is logical to proceed to the next stage, it could be any of:
+After we find the necessary change, it is logical to proceed to the next stage, it could be any of:
 - Creating docx
 - Parsing docx
 - Converting docx